The Islamic Republic of Afghanistan acceded to the Mine Ban Treaty on 11 September 2002, becoming a State Party on 1 March 2003.

 Afghanistan reported that it completed its stockpile destruction obligation in October 2007, eight months after its treaty-mandated deadline of 1 March 2007.
 It reported the destruction of 525,504 stockpiled antipersonnel mines between 2003 and 2007.
 It is unclear how many stockpiled mines Afghanistan had destroyed at the time it declared completion of the program.
 It reported that it had destroyed 486,226 stockpiled antipersonnel mines as of April 2007, and later reported that it destroyed 81,595 antipersonnel mines in calendar year 2007.

 Afghan security forces regularly recover weapons, sometimes including landmines, in their operations.
-In May 2016, in Zabul Province, the Afghan National Army recovered 48 landmines of an unknown type among other weapons during an offensive.
-In September 2015, in Helmand Province, authorities seized more than 2000 kilograms of explosives for making IEDs, along with antipersonnel mines and other weapons.
+In October 2016, the National Directorate of Security, the government’s primary intelligence agency, reported to have seized 25 improvised antipersonnel mines, among other weapons, in Takhar province.
+In May 2016, in Zabul province, the Afghan National Army recovered 48 landmines of an unknown type among other weapons during an offensive.

-In 2015, Afghanistan reported that a total of 329 antipersonnel mines were discovered and destroyed during calendar year 2015 from stocks recovered during military operations, surrendered during disarmament programs, and discovered by civilians.
-Since Afghanistan’s stockpile destruction deadline, it has discovered and destroyed 83,321 antipersonnel mines in previously unknown stockpiles.
+In 2017, Afghanistan reported that a total of 337 antipersonnel mines were discovered and destroyed during calendar year 2016 from stocks recovered during military operations, surrendered during disarmament programs, and discovered by civilians.
+Since Afghanistan’s stockpile destruction deadline, it has reported discovery and destruction of 83,632 antipersonnel mines in previously unknown stockpiles.

 Mines retained for training and development